 One of the practical ways in which we are working to make engineering more inclusive is through our Graduate Engineering Engagement Programme GEEP.
 This is our award-winning programme run in partnership with engineering employers, which aims to increase the transition of engineering graduates from diverse backgrounds into engineering employment.

-Over the last six years, more than 1000 students from over 66 universities have taken part in the programme.
-Of the students involved in GEEP, 28% are women and over 90% are from Black, Asian and Minority Ethnic backgrounds.
-Since 2015, the GEEP has resulted in at least 250 engineering employment opportunities including internships, graduate placements, and jobs.
+Over the last eight years, more than 1300 students from over 70 universities have taken part in the programme.
+Of the students involved in GEEP, 30% are women and over 90% are from Black, Asian and minority ethnic backgrounds.
+Since 2015, the GEEP has resulted in at least 320 engineering employment opportunities including internships, graduate placements, and jobs.

 “The support I received from attending the programme was incredibly beneficial in my applications and interview processes.
 The programme gave me an opportunity to expand my network within the industry and gain valuable insight into some of the top engineering firms — allowing me to make informed choices when applying for roles in the industry.